Driving Your Camper to Camp

 On the first day of the session, campers being driven to the camp may be checked-in between 1PM and 5PM.
 If arriving earlier, parents/chaperones are welcome to join us for Liturgy at 10AM, with brunch following for $5 per meal (this is not a regularly scheduled meal of the camping session).
 Arrivals at any other time must be approved in advance by the Camp Director.
 Chaperones are welcome to stay and visit the camp grounds until 5 PM.

-Registration will take place in the Metropolitan Philip Welcome Lodge (Camp Office).
+Registration will take place in the Dining Hall.
 The process will include being introduced to your camper’s counselor, meeting the nurse to discuss any health issues and/or turning over all medications which will be dispensed then from the Health Center, and collecting all cash to prevent loss during the session.
-Any funds not spent in the bookstore will be given back at the end of the session.
+Any funds not spent in the bookstore will be refunded to each family’s account at the end of the session.

 Driving Your Camper Home from Camp

-For the two-week sessions, camp ends on Friday morning and all campers must be picked up between 9 AM and Noon.
-Please pick up your child no later than Noon, as our staff must prepare for the next group of campers arriving.
-Please note that for any pick-ups falling after Noon, an extended supervision fee will be charged, at a rate of $25.00 per hour, per camper.
+For the two-week sessions, camp ends on Friday morning and all campers must be picked up between 8 AM and 11 AM.
+Please pick up your child no later than 11 AM, as our staff must prepare for the next group of campers arriving.
+Please note that for any pick-ups falling after 11 AM, an extended supervision fee will be charged, at a rate of $25.00 per hour, per camper.

 For the one-week session, camp ends on Sunday afternoon and all campers must be picked up between 2 PM and 4 PM.
 Parents or chaperones are welcome to join us for Liturgy on Sunday morning at 10 AM, with brunch following for $5 per meal.